-- Sound: The sprays that use sound work by startling your cat, with a light hissing noise released by the can.
-If you have a jumpy cat, there's a chance could be traumatic for them, but a boisterous kitty with nerves of steel might be the perfect candidate.
+- Sound: The sprays that use sound work by startling your cat with a light hissing noise released by the can.
+If you have a jumpy cat, there's a chance it could be traumatic for them, but a boisterous kitty with nerves of steel might be the perfect candidate.
 Most of these types of products are handheld, but if you have a night owl who rips up upholstery while the rest of the house is asleep, a repellent with a motion-sensor that emits the hiss on its own is extra convenient.

-- Smell: Cats' sense of smell is highly sensitive and there are certain scents that may be pleasing to humans but are a total turn off for your pet.
+- Smell: Cats' sense of smell is highly sensitive, and there are certain scents that may be pleasing to humans but are a total turn-off for your pet.
 My cat, for example, hates the smell of citrus.
-Other natural scents cats tend to dislike are lavender, rosemary, thyme and eucalyptus.
+Other natural scents cats tend to dislike are lavender, rosemary, thyme, and eucalyptus.
 Again, since your animal's taste can vary, not all scents will deter all kitties, so success is not guaranteed, but if you've noticed your cat grimace at your lavender oil diffuser, it's worth giving it a try.

 One of the main reasons cats scratch or curl up on furniture is because they don't have any other options.
-Using a spray to deter current behavior, in conjunction with providing other alternatives like a scratching post or a comfy cat bed, increases your chances of success and just as importantly, will keep your cat happy.
-My cat's plush bed is set up next to the couch, so he can still feel like we're together but I don't have to take a lint roller to the couch cushions.
+Using a spray to deter current behavior, in conjunction with providing other alternatives like a scratching post or a comfy cat bed, increases your chances of success and, just as importantly, will keep your cat happy.
+My cat's plush bed is set up next to the couch, so he can still feel like we're together, but I don't have to take a lint roller to the couch cushions.

-Read on to find the right tools from Amazon to make cat training a breeze!
+Read on to find the best cat repellent sprays for furniture on Amazon to make cat training a breeze.

 1. The Best Cat Repellent Spray With Pheromones

 - Uses calming pheromones to deter cats from scratching and spraying

 - Might not be safe for all surfaces — spot check first